-1. This Code of Conduct for Members' Staff applies to staff who have a parliamentary photo-pass sponsored by a Member of the House of Lords for the purpose of providing parliamentary secretarial or research assistance to the Member.

-2. Members of the House of Lords do not receive a specific allowance for employing staff; consequently, the level of staff support for Members varies widely.
+- 1. This Code of Conduct for Members' Staff applies to staff who have a parliamentary photo-pass or email account sponsored by a Member of the House of Lords for the purpose of providing parliamentary secretarial or research assistance to the Member, including Members' spouses with an email account. - 2.
+Members of the House of Lords do not receive a specific allowance for employing staff; consequently, the level of staff support for Members varies widely.
 Many staff working for Members obtain income from sources outside the House.